wei-ann-Github/Stanford_CS224n_NLP_with_DL/README.md

-# Stanford_CS224n_NLP_with_DL
+# CS224n: Natural Language Processing with Deep Learning

-Stanford - Natural Language Processing with Deep Learning (http://web.stanford.edu/class/cs224n/)
+This is a repository for the  assignments I have completed for the course *Stanford - Natural Language Processing with Deep Learning (http://web.stanford.edu/class/cs224n/)*.